minerva-medical/minerva-medical.github.io/index.md

 ![](images/Add-matrp.png)

 ### Inventory Status Page
 The user will be brought to the status page when selection the "Status Inventory" navbar item.
 Once arriving to the page, the user will be presented with a table of the items in the inventory.
 The page is broken up into tabs with different inventory items, where the user has the option to go through each tab to view the inventory associated with the type of item selected (medications, vaccinations, etc).
 This table will include information such as the type of supply/medication, name of the drug/vaccine/supply, location, current quantity in the inventory, lot number, and status.
 Each table row will have a cell that has an information button, the user will be brought to a modal containing more information about the selected item.
 The user is also able to view their profile on the top right of the navbar or sign out of their account.
 This page will also include a status dot that is either green (for high quantity), yellow (item needs to be restocked soon), and red (item needs to be restocked ASAP).
 The Inventory Status page will also incorporate pagination, which will provide users the ability to view items that are not able to fit on one page.
 As of right now, we currently only have default values for the medication collection displaying.
-The other tabs are currently not functional, but our team plans to improve functionaliity in future milestones.
+The other tabs are currently not functional, but our team plans to improve functionality in future milestones.

 ![](images/Status-matrp.png)